-Love my Ensuite - but not in love with its vanity
+Love my En Suite - but I'm not in love with its vanity

 You know that feeling when you've been putting up with things that annoy you?
 At some point you realize there has to be an easy solution, and that you need to implement that solution RIGHT NOW?

 I'd been in my new abode for about a year when I decided it was time to address some of the things that I found a bit annoying.
 For me, it started with my en-suite bathroom and its complete lack of usable bench space.